The Conscience of the King: Plot

-Riley is poisoned, and a phaser set on overload is left in Kirk's quarters.
+Riley is poisoned, and a phaser set on overload is left in Kirk's quarters; Kirk manages to jettison it out into space before it explodes.
 Kirk confronts Karidian with his suspicions.
-Karidian does not admit to being Kodos, but argues in defense of Kodos's actions, and when asked to read a transcript of Kodos's execution order, does so with barely a glance at the paper.
+Karidian does not admit to being Kodos, but argues in defense of Kodos' actions, and when asked to read a transcript of Kodos' execution order, does so with barely a glance at the paper.
 A computer analysis of his voice results in a near-perfect match with Kodos, but Kirk still hesitates to accuse Karidian.

 Riley, recovering in sickbay, overhears Dr. McCoy's log entry and learns that Karidian is suspected of being Kodos.
 Riley heads for the ship's theater, where the troupe is performing Hamlet, and goes backstage, phaser in hand, to exact revenge for the death of his family.
 Kirk discovers him before he can act, and persuades him to surrender the weapon.
 Karidian, overhearing, is disturbed, and Lenore tries to reassure him by revealing that she has been killing the witnesses to his crimes.
 Kirk, overhearing this conversation, moves to arrest them both.
 Lenore snatches a phaser from a security guard and aims at Kirk.
 Karidian jumps into the line of fire, is hit, and dies.
-Lenore breaks down and begs her father to wake up and continue his performance.
+Lenore goes insane and begs her father to wake up and continue his performance.
 Later, on the bridge, McCoy reports on her psychiatric condition; she believes her father is still alive and giving performances to cheering crowds.

 Production

 The episode featured the final appearance (in production order) of Grace Lee Whitney (Yeoman Janice Rand).
 Whitney had already been notified that she was fired from the series a week before filming on this episode began.
-Her brief walk-on scene -- in which she gives a dirty look to her rival blonde, Lenore Karidian, arriving on the bridge -- was her last scene in Star Trek before her return 13 years later in Star Trek: The Motion Picture.
+Her brief walk-on scene—in which she gives a dirty look to her rival blonde, Lenore Karidian, arriving on the bridge—was her last scene in Star Trek before her return 13 years later in Star Trek: The Motion Picture.

 This episode was the second and final appearance of Lieutenant Kevin Riley, played by Bruce Hyde, who first appeared in "The Naked Time".

 All first-season core Star Trek regular background players appear in this episode: Eddie Paskey (Lt.
 Lesley), Frank da Vinci (Lt.
 Brent), William Blackburn (Lt.
-Hadley), Ron Veto (Harrison) and Jeanne Malone (Enterprise yeoman.)
+Hadley), Ron Veto (Harrison), and Jeanne Malone (Enterprise yeoman).

 The ship's theater is a redress of the engineering set.
-Set pieces of the ship's gymnasium (first seen in the episode "Charlie X") are hanging on the walls, and the ceiling of the set is visible in some of the shooting angles.
+Set pieces of the ship's gymnasium (first seen in the episode "Charlie X") are hanging on the walls, and the ceiling is visible in some of the shooting angles.

-Star of The Addams Family John Astin provided the voice of the unseen Captain John Daley, though he went uncredited.